 The Corporation currently holds a certificate of insurance underwritten by Encon Group Inc. providing for Directors and Officers Liability coverage of up to \$15,000,000, inclusive of defence costs.
 Additionally, the Corporation carries a general liability policy in the amount of \$10,000,000.
-Furthermore, the Corporation, for and on behalf of MRDM, has obtained all-risk property insurance in the amount of \$204.9 million, machinery breakdown insurance in the amount of \$100 million and bullion insurance in the amount of \$6 million in order to insure the risks associated with the operations of the RDM Project.
-There is no guarantee that these policies will provide sufficient protection for the Corporation and or MRDM against certain risks associated with mineral exploration, commercial exploitation and related corporate activities.
+There is no guarantee that these policies will provide sufficient protection for the Corporation against certain risks associated with mineral exploration, commercial exploitation and related corporate activities.
 Even with these policies in place, there remains a risk that unusual liabilities may not be covered or that the insured amounts may prove insufficient.